Paul's Online Math Notes

 Show Solution

 In using property 6 make sure that the logarithm that you subtract is the one that contains the denominator as its argument.
-Also, note that that I’ll be converting the root to exponents in the first step since we’ll need that done for a later step.
+Also, note that I’ll be converting the root to exponents in the first step since we’ll need that done for a later step.

 Evaluate logs where possible as I did in the first term.